Limited Liability Company

 Compliance – Companies may maintain accounting records for 5 years, these may be kept anywhere and in any currency.

-There is no requirement to file an annual return, financial statements nor a tax return.
+There is no requirement to file an annual return, financial statements nor a tax return for companies that are not doing business within Belize.

 - Members not disclosed